hectorhuertas/.dotfiles/README.md

 ### Usage
 * Installing or updating configs:
   * Run `bin/brew.sh` to install basic utilities in macOs
-  * Run `bin/setup.sh` to install personal configurations
+  * Run `bin/setup.sh` to install personal configurations.
+Ideally this should be OS agnostic (not currently)
   * Run `bin/cron.sh` to setup cron jobs
 * Making changes to existing configs:
   * Modify the desired file under ~/.dotfiles/dotfiles